DataDog/integrations-core/vsphere/README.md

 **Note**: The Datadog Agent doesn't need to be on the same server as the vSphere appliance software.
 An Agent with the vSphere check enabled can be set up -no matter what OS it's running on- to point to a vSphere appliance server.
 You will have to update your `<VCENTER_HOSTNAME>` accordingly.

+### Compatibility

+Starting with version 3.3.0 of the check, shipped in agent version 6.5.0/5.27.0, we introduced a new optional parameter `collection_level` to select which metrics to collect from vCenter, and deprecated the optional parameter `all_metrics`.
+Along with this change, the names of the metrics sent to Datadog by the integration have changed, with the addition of a suffix specifying the rollup type of the metric exposed by vCenter (`.avg`, `.sum`, etc.).

+By default, starting with version 3.3.0, the `collection_level` is set to 1 and the new metric names with the additional suffix are sent by the integration.
+The following scenarios are possible when using the vSphere integration:
+1. You never used the integration before, and you just install an agent newer than 6.5.0/5.27.0.
+Nothing specific in that case, you can just use the integration, configure the `collection_level` as you wish and view your metrics in Datadog.

+1. You used the integration with an agent older than 6.5.0/5.27.0, and upgraded to a newer version.
+    1. If your configuration specifically set the `all_metrics` parameter to either `true` or `false`, nothing changes for you, you will still see the same metrics in Datadog.
+You should then change your dashboards and monitors to use the new metric names and then switch to the new `collection_level` parameter.
+    1. If your configuration did not specify the `all_metrics` parameter, upon upgrade, the integration will default to the `collection_level` parameter set to 1 and send the metrics with the new name to Datadog. \
+    **Warning**: this will break your dashboard graphs and monitors scoped on the deprecated metrics, which will stop being sent.
+    To prevent this, you should explicitely set `all_metrics: false` in your configuration to continue reporting the same metrics, then change your dashboards and monitors to use the new metrics before switching back to using `collection_level`.

 #### Configuration Options

 * `ssl_verify` (Optional) - Set to false to disable SSL verification, when connecting to vCenter